 (Szczęściarz is actually currently a Kapral.)

-You’ll meet other characters along the way, but I don’t want to spoil anything as the story develops!
+You’ll meet other characters along the way–refugees, soldiers, smugglers.
+But I don’t want to spoil anything!
+Go read!

 Ranks in the KOP

 Below is a chart showing the rank system, to help readers understand who reports to whom in the comic.

 The top three ranks are officers; the rest are enlisted ranks.
 There are some Polish military ranks that are not represented in the comic, and others that would not have been current in the KOP of the 1920s.